 Free camping with the camper in Scandinavia

-Wild camping with a camper in Sweden and Norway is not allowed, but there are so many beautiful places where you can stay with your camper, overland truck or car with a rooftop tent.
+Wild camping with a camper in Norway, Sweden and Finland is not allowed, but there are so many beautiful places where you can stay with your camper, overland truck or car with a rooftop tent.
 You don’t necessarily have to go off-road for that and destroy nature.
 There are plenty of other places that are just as beautiful or even much more beautiful!
 And those few rules that come with it are actually very self-explanatory.
 They only ensure that residents and nature are not inconvenienced by all those campers, so that we can all continue to enjoy the possibility of free camping in the future.
 It is also good to visit a campsite every now and then.
 The price for overnight accommodation and hot showering, washing/drying and discharging gray water also provide people with an income.
 And especially in Scandinavia, where the season is very short, it is nice to contribute financially to the country and people in this way.

 We would also like to give the tip not to share found camping spots on certain camper and overland apps.
 Such an app is very useful, but it also ensures that all those beautiful places can be found very easily and that it is much busier than it would otherwise probably be.
 And bigger crowds logically also cause more inconvenience.
 Therefore, it is better to share those beautiful places with each other if someone asks, but do not put it in an app or online where everyone can find it.
 As mentioned earlier, Sweden and Norway are full of beautiful camping spots in nature that you can visit with a vehicle.
 You can easily find them by just going off the main road every now and then (make sure you don’t go off-road).
 By not sharing them with everyone, there is also a greater chance that you will have such a camping spot all to yourself.
 And that is often one of the reasons why people like to travel to Scandinavia: peace, space and nature!

-In short: enjoy beautiful Scandinavia, but do it responsibly đ
+In short: enjoy beautiful Scandinavia, but do it responsibly 🙂

 This article contains an affiliate link.
 Read more about this in the disclaimer.